 #32 Take a day trip to the countryside

 Oxford, the Cotswolds, and the White Cliffs of Dover are all easy to reach from London via public transport.
-So, if you want to leave the hustle and bustle of the city for a day, then you can explore the countryside, sea the see (the UK is a set of islands, after all!), or explore the famous university city all rather easily.
+So, if you want to leave the hustle and bustle of the city for a day, then you can explore the countryside, see the sea (the UK is a set of islands, after all!), or explore a famous university city all rather easily.

 The UK’s most famous shopping street can be found in the form of Oxford Street.
-Together with Regent’s Street, the two iconic roads comprise of the best shopping to be found anywhere in the UK!
+Filled with all of the High Street shops and big name shops you’d expect to see, together with Regent’s Street, the two iconic roads comprise of the best shopping to be found anywhere in the UK!

 #34 Admire art at the V&A